ongov/Digital-Service-Standard/README.md

 * can change easily if, for example, government policy or technology changes
 * can keep improving based on user feedback
-* can be built quickly, with a minimum set of features, and enhanced with more features, after the service goes live
+* can be built quickly with a minimum set of features, and enhanced with more features after the service goes live

 ### How to meet this standard